andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

-The reforms lead to almost across the board marginal tax rate (MTR) increases, the largest of which are seen at the lower end of the income spectrum.
 Primary earners in the lowest income percentile experience an average net-of-tax rate $(1 - MTR)$ increase from \epbn{} to \eprn{}, or \epvn{}.
 These individuals have increased income from the UBI, raising their MTR substantially.
-This has a smoothing effect on the MTR rate path, removing notches present in the current system.
-These notches can cause disincentives to work, as additional labor income may cause the loss of other benefits.
-A great benefit of these reforms are the removal of these effects.
 Those in the top income percentile experience a less dramatic change, with their MTR increasing by an average \epvx{}.
 There is a similar pattern for secondary income earners.
 Those in the lowest income percentile experience a \esvn{} change in their MTR, while those in the highest income percentile experience a \esvx{} change in their MTR.\ospc These results are shown in figures \ref{figure:e3},  \ref{figure:e4}, and \ref{figure:e5}.

 \begin{figure}[H]
 \centering